-Other Factors that Can Affect How Much Light an Indoor Plant Needs
+Other Indoor Plant Needs

-That can be hard to come by, during the short days of winter.
-Luckily many plants go dormant during the winter and this includes most houseplants.
-However you may need to provide some supplemental lighting, especially if you can't provide a spot with ideal light conditions for your plant.
+- Duration of Sunlight: Most plants need a full day's worth of sunlight.
+You may need to provide some supplemental lamp lighting, especially if you can't offer a spot with ideal light conditions for your plant.